 I have been working as a child physiotherapist since 1998 and I have broad experience in the field.
 I started my career in London, in a university hospital and later in a children’s rehabilitation centre.
 After 15 years of living and working abroad we returned to the Netherlands, where I started my masters degree in paediatric physiotherapy and worked in private practices, special education, early years diagnostics kindergarten groups and the international schools in Hilversum and Utrecht.

 In addition to my work as a child physiotherapist, I am involved in education and research projects for the pediatric physiotherapy master’s program.
 The alternation between education, research and practice keeps me motivated and enthusiastic about my great profession.

 Working with children and their parents in a playful yet purposeful and effective way inspires me; nothing is as motivating as seeing a child shine with pride and pleasure when he or she learns something under my guidance.

-I am married and have two adolescent sons, who both practice rowing intensively.
+I am married and have two sons, who both study at university and practice rowing intensively.
 Sport and exercise play an important role in our family.
 I like to play tennis, practice yoga, cycle on my racing bike, walk with our dog and, whenever possible I like to ice skate and ski.
 I am creative, love to read, craft, cook and travel.took

 As a child physiotherapist, I look for the child’s strengths to help to improve their skills and movements.
 The strategies a child naturally chooses is a good starting point from which to connect with the the child.
 We practice in varied and playful ways, using fun and child-friendly materials.
 Your child will move and function better and enjoy and build his or her confidence.
 Because moving becomes fun, your child will start to naturally put things to practise and repeat.
 Repetition is key to motor learning, so the development of motor skills will continue to improve, also after therapy finishes.